Leases, licences and permits to occupy

 How your application is assessed

-We will assess your application against legislative requirements and our own policies, procedures and guidelines.
+We will assess your application against legislative requirements.

 Policies and legislation

 - Land holdings: early renewal, rolling term lease extensions and conversion of leases (PDF, 625KB)

 We will also ensure all outstanding rent on the lease has been paid and will take the opportunity to update the current conditions of the lease with new modern standard conditions.
 Note: Conditions include the imposed and regulated conditions as stated in the Land Act 1994 and Land Regulation 2020.

 Once we have assessed your application, we will send you a written notice.

 The written notice will set out the various conditions and requirements.
 You must complete the acceptance form and return it to us by the date specified or the offer will lapse.

 The requirements that must be met before an extension can be considered may include: